ChinmayPillai/cs425-2025/Homeworks/A3/README.md

 ### Implemented:
 - Client-side implementation of a modified TCP three-way handshake using raw sockets
 - SYN packet construction with correct sequence number (200)
-- Reception and parsing of SYN-ACK response from server
+- Reception and parsing of SYN-ACK response from server with correct sequence number (400)
 - Final ACK packet transmission with correct sequence number (600)
 - Complete handshake process with proper verification

-### Not Implemented:
-- No need for actual data transfer as the assignment focuses only on the handshake mechanism

 ## 2. Design Decisions